dbojan/howto/list_of_linux_distros.md

 ### advanced users:

-arch linix: not recommended for beginners
+arch linux: not recommended for beginners

 void linux: lean, not recommended for beginners.